Six Most Common Causes of Anger in Relation to Autism Disorders

 3. Having routine and order disrupted

 Autism causes individuals to function differently.
 Many subconsciously cope with stress by following strict daily regimes.
 Disrupting a routine means disrupting a coping mechanism.
-The order kept in an individual’s room or space serves a similar purpose.
+For those struggling with high functioning autism and anger, the organization of their room can be very important to their routine.
 Simply moving something around in their area could cause a huge disruption to their comfort zone.

 4. Difficulties with employment and relationships despite being intelligent in many areas

 Many autistic individuals report feeling like their talents and capabilities are often overlooked and unappreciated.
 Employers may not sympathize with their needs.
 People who are uninformed about their condition might dismiss their attempts at friendship or communication.

 5. Intolerance of imperfections in others

 Both physically and mentally, the individual may have stressors indirectly caused by people.
 Big noses may be one.
 High-pitched voices or people who speak too fast may be another.
 Allowing them to express these pet peeves may result in further understanding of their anger-related behavior.

 6. Build up of stress

 Everything previously listed can potentially add up to this one.
 Individuals who have not taken steps towards managing anger can have a hard time dealing with built-up stress.
 Many autistic individuals must be taught how to process their stress and emotions.